-Life As an Installation, Maintenance, and Repair Worker
+What Do Installation, Maintenance, and Repair Worker Do?

-Is There Job Demand for Installation, Maintenance, and Repair Workers?
+Are There Job Opportunities for Installation, Maintenance, and Repair Workers?

 In the United States, there were 175,800 jobs for Installation, Maintenance, and Repair Worker in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 14,500 new jobs for Installation, Maintenance, and Repair Worker by 2026.
 The BLS estimates 18,700 yearly job openings in this field.